TABLE OF CONTENTS:

 Screen sharing with audio

-VEDAMO platform supports screen sharing with audio.
+The VEDAMO platform also supports screen sharing with audio.

 This means that the participants can share the sound coming from their computer (another tab in the same browser) without using a microphone.
 If they want to participate in the conversation they will have to enable their microphones.